SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 ## Versioning and Releases

-A lesson should be archived after any event in which it is presented---either in a workshop or à la carte setting.
+A lesson should be archived after any event in which it is presented&mdash;either in a workshop or à la carte setting.
 The archive is a built (i.e. processed into HTML) page copied into `docs/_posts`.
 Given a date for the post, the `archive` target in the Makefile will download from `docs/course/archive.html` from GitHub, non-course archives should be downloaded manually.
 There are two "versioning" variables to set in `docs/_config.yml` before archiving:

 - `tag` refers to a release of the lesson, along with associated data and worksheets
 - `styleurl` refers to a release of `lesson-style`